Spain

 Barcelona

 Its geographic location is perfect: at the sea, close to the mountains, not far away from the rest of Europe.
 Gaudí has given the city its cultural note.
 Park Güell, Casa Batllò and Milà and of course 'La sagrada família': his masterpiece which is still under construction surrounded by cranes.
-Stroll around 'Ramblas' in the evening hours and have a drink at Plaza Reial.
+Stroll around the Rambla in the evening hours and have a drink at Plaza Reial.

 Madrid